alexle/alexle.github.com/posts/training-marathon.markdown

 ###Week 1 - 9mi LSD###

 I started on track with short runs of 2, 5, and 3mi.
 Heading into the 9mi LSD, I was a bit overconfident and came out too fast.
-The first hour (6mi) went ok.
+The first 6mi went ok.
 It fell terribly apart after that.
 My pace, form, and motivation to move forward dropped dramatically until the end.

 \* Lesson: Start slower.
 Bring water and GU next time to practice fueling.